GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 Now, only Gato GraphQL extension plugins trigger this process.

+## Generating the service container is faster (after upgrading to Symfony v6.3)

+The plugin has upgraded its Symfony dependencies to the latest v6.3, which <a href="https://symfony.com/blog/new-in-symfony-6-3-performance-improvements" target="_blank">offers performance improvements</a>.

 ## Fixed

 - Made field `Comment.type` of type `CommentTypeEnum` (previously was `String`)